Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 features

-Would you like to experience Japanese craftsmanship while surrounded by the rich nature, history, climate, and high-quality water of the mountain village that has been producing Japanese Washi paper for many years?
+Surrounded by rich nature and history, visit here to experience Japanese craftsmanship and the high-quality mountain water of this village that has been producing Japanese Washi paper for over a thousand years.

-A river town that evokes a history of about 1,300 years, with tranquil streets and abundant water.
+A river town that holds a history of about 1,300 years, with tranquil streets and abundant water.

-Ogawa-machi is conveniently accessed by train from the city center.
+Ogawa-machi is conveniently accessible by train from the city center.
 From Ikebukuro, take the Tobu Tojo Line to Ogawamachi Station, which takes about 70 minutes.

 The architecture of “Musubime” itself is a renovated structure of a Japanese-style inn (Kappo ryokan) that was founded in the early Showa period (1926-1989).
-The original pillars and beams from that time are still in use, and it is adorned with decorations of Ogawa Washi paper that we will introduce this time, creating a space where you can feel the tradition and culture of Ogawa-machi.
+The original pillars and beams from that time are still in use, and they are adorned with decorations of Ogawa Washi paper, which we will introduce this time, creating a space where you can feel the tradition and culture of Ogawa-machi.

 “Hosokawa Paper” registered by UNESCO – What is Ogawa Washi?

-When it comes to Ogawa-machi, it’s known for its traditional craft of “washi” (Japanese paper) passed down since ancient times.
-By the late Edo period (1600 – 1868), when the demand for paper increased, it became known as a production area with over 750 papermaking workshops.
+Ogawa-machi is known for its traditional craft of “washi” (Japanese paper), which has been passed down since ancient times.
+By the late Edo period (1600 – 1868), when the demand for paper increased, it was a production area with over 750 papermaking workshops.

 Among the famous washi paper produced in Ogawa-machi is “Hosokawa Paper,” a handmade mulberry paper.
-Hosokawa Paper initially made as Hosho paper* in Hosokawa Village, located at the foot of Mount Koya in Kishu (present-day Wakayama Prefecture).
-However, there is a theory that it got its name because papermaking was originally conducted in Ogawa-machi near Edo (present-day Tokyo), and the paper from there resembled Hosokawa Paper.
+Hosokawa Paper was created in Hosokawa Village, located at the foot of Mount Koya in Kishu (present-day Wakayama Prefecture), for use as Hosho*.
+The paper made in Ogawa-machi resembled Hosokawa Paper, and this is theorized to be the origin of the name.

-*A hosho is an Imperial Court or shogun’s decree written on a piece of paper, and the sturdy washi used for these decrees is called hosho-shi. / kind of traditional white, uncreased Japanese paper, made from high-quality mulberry wood)
+*A hosho is an Imperial Court or shogun’s decree written on a piece of paper, and the sturdy washi used for these decrees is called hosho-shi, (a kind of traditional white, uncreased Japanese paper, made from high-quality mulberry wood).

-In 2014, the technique of “Washi” (Japanese paper) was registered as an Intangible Cultural Heritage by UNESCO.
-Among the registered papers are “Sekishu Banshi” from Shimane Prefecture and “Honminoshi” from Gifu Prefecture.
-Additionally, there is “Hosokawa paper,” which originated in Hosokawa Village in Kishu and has been passed down to Ogawa-machi and Higashichichibu Village.
+In 2014, the technique of making “Washi” (Japanese paper) was registered as an Intangible Cultural Heritage by UNESCO.
+Other registered papers are “Sekishu Banshi” from Shimane Prefecture and “Honminoshi” from Gifu Prefecture.
+Additionally, there is “Hosokawa paper” which originated in Hosokawa Village in Kishu and has been passed down to Ogawa-machi and Higashichichibu Village.

 Ogawa-machi Washi Experience Learning Center